EvanBacon/expo-quick-actions/README.md

 # expo-quick-actions

+> This is not (currently) an official Expo SDK package.
+Subject to breaking changes.

-A React Native library for home screen quick actions.
+A comprehensive React Native library for home screen quick actions.

 ## API documentation